 - Mudlarking the Thames: How a Riverbed Became the World’s Biggest Archaeological Site

-This astonishing find is demonstrating the importance of effective collaboration between developers and archaeologists.
-Wilson stated that the discovery ‘underlines the importance of planned assessment and excavation in archaeological hotspots when new development comes along’ reports the BBC.
-The new UK planning laws have encouraged archaeologists and developers to work together and this is leading to many new historic finds, such as the Havering Hoard.
+Lastly, this astonishing find demonstrates the importance of effective collaboration between developers and archaeologists.
+Wilson stated that the discovery “underlines the importance of planned assessment and excavation in archaeological hotspots when new development comes along.”
+The UK planning laws have encouraged archaeologists and developers to work together and this is leading to many new historic finds, such as the Havering Hoard.

-Top image: Hoard of Bronze age weapons and tools found in Havering, London.
+Top Image: The Havering Hoard of Bronze age weapons and tools found in London.
 Source: Museum of London

 By Ed Whelan